utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

  -(void)registerUser:(ALUser *)alUser;

 ```
-If you want to do something just after user registartion you can use below method.
-For example, if your very first screen of app is chat screen, you can launch chatlist on success of registration.
+For performing some action just after user registration, ue the below method:

 ```
 -(void)registerUserWithCompletion:(ALUser *)alUser withHandler:(void(^)(ALRegistrationResponse *rResponse, NSError *error))completion
 ```
+For example, if your very first screen of app is chat screen, you can launch chatlist on success of registration.

 ####Step 3: Initiate Chat